vacu9708/Embedded-system/ARM architecture/Introduction to the ARM Architecture/readme.md

   - Data Abort, a data access memory abort
   - IRQ, Interrupt request
   - FIQ, Fast interrupt request
 - **Exception Modes and Banked Registers**:
-  - Standard Registers and Exceptions: When an exception occurs, standard registers are replaced with registers specific to the exception mode.
+All exception modes have replacement banked registers.
+When an exception occurs, standard registers are replaced with registers specific to the exception mode.<br>
-  - Banked Registers for All Exception Modes: All exception modes have replacement banked registers for R13 (stack pointer) and R14 (link register).
-- **Specifics of Fast Interrupt Mode**:
-  - Additional Banked Registers: Fast interrupt mode has banked registers for R8 to R12, in addition to R13 and R14.
+The fast interrupt mode has additional banked registers for fast interrupt processing.<br>
-  - Purpose: These additional banked registers allow fast interrupt processing to begin without the need to save or restore these registers.
-- **Behavior of Registers during Exceptions**:
-  - R14 (Link Register): When entering an exception handler, R14 holds the return address for exception processing.
-It is used to return after processing the exception and to address the instruction that caused the exception.
-  - R13 (Stack Pointer): Register 13 is banked across different exception modes, providing each exception handler with a private stack pointer.

 #### `Exception process`:
 When an exception occurs, the ARM processor halts execution in a defined manner and begins execution at one of a number of fixed addresses in memory, known as the exception vectors.
 There is a separate vector location for each exception, including reset.<br>